 A waste management facility is defined by the type of waste that is accepted, and the processes used to handle and treat the accepted wastes.

-Alberta Environment and Parks has developed legislation and guidance documents for several common waste management facility types including:
+The Alberta government has developed legislation and guidance documents for several common waste management facility types including:

 - Composting facilities